WICG/display-locking/README.md

 **any DOM, style or layout updates to its subtree are not rendered immediately**.
 Instead, when allowed, the user agent will process rendering updates *co-operatively*, yielding periodically to allow script or user interactions to happen.
-The web author can also commit/unlock the lock, which triggers a synchronous update and render when necessary, causing the element to get updated and rendered in the next frame.
+The web author can also commit the lock, which triggers a synchronous update and render when necessary, causing the element to get updated and rendered in the next frame.

-The visual content of an element's subtree which is locked for display does not change.
-When locked, if the element already existed in the DOM, then the content that was present at the time the lock was acquired remains.
+When locked, if the element already existed in the DOM, then the visual content that was present at the time the lock was acquired is cleared, leaving only the space it takes in layout, similar to an element with `visibility: hidden;`.

 If the element was locked before being inserted into the DOM, then it is effectively inserted in a hidden state, which means the user agent does not display any content for this element or its subtree until the lock gets committed.

 The web author can also opt-in to allow display-locked elements to be **committed by the user agent in cases like focus navigation, find-in-page match navigation**, etc. so that they are properly rendered when needed in those cases.

 ### Example